Connorcorc/flashcards-starter/README.md

 - Provides multiple options to choose as an answer
 - Calculates total correct via percentage upon game completion.

-## Deployed Page

-## Possible Future Extensions
-  - A login page would be super cool, if it were responsive in a sense of allowing users login to be saved/recipe ideas they like to be stored within their page.
-  - Adding in transitions via CSS would have appreciated.

 ## Set Up

 1. Fork this repo